flomonster/flomonster.fr/content/articles/kdtree/kdtree.rst

 Since this paper describes well the theoretical part, I will focus on the implementation.
 However, if you just want to implement a KD tree without diving into the paper formulas, you can keep reading without woring.

+Note: There is another acceleration structure called `BVH <https://en.wikipedia.org/wiki/Bounding_volume_hierarchy>`_.
+This one is close to a KD-tree with the difference that it separates shapes instead of space.
+It is better to use a BVH if you implement it on the GPU or if you want to update the position of the shapes (useful for animation).

 This article describes the implementation of several versions of kdtree starting from a naive version to an optimized version.
 Each version of the code is available: